swaptacular/swpt_accounts/protocol.rst

    lowest 16 bits are reserved.
 Bit ``0`` has the meaning "negligible transfer", indicating that the transferred amount does not exceed the configured ``negligible_amount``. [#negligible-transfer]_

+committed_at : date-time
+   The moment at which the transfer was committed.

 principal : int64
    The amount that the debtor owes to the creditor, without the